mongodb/docs-relational-migrator/source/includes/fact-download-queries.rst

          .. note::

-           If you are not already logged into your Atlas account or have an expired session, you must login to proceed.
+           If you are not already logged into your Atlas account or have an expired session, you must log in to proceed.

       #.
 On the left-hand :guilabel:`Queries` pane, select a query, view,
          or stored procedure.